atea/join/README.md

 ## 1 - Request service

-If you're an Atea employee, access can be ordered through [Service Market](https://servicemarket.atea.com/).
-Go to "Request" and then "Service".
-Search for "GitHub", put the product in your shopping cart and press "Next".
+If you're an Atea employee, access can be ordered through [OneHub](https://onehub.atea.com/oh?id=sc_cat_item&sys_id=6011141d1be90d107532635ee54bcb73).
+If the direct link does not work, search for "GitHub Enterprise Cloud" or go to "Access, Accounds and Licenses" -> "System or Application".
 Access will be automatically granted after your manager has approved the request.
 You should receive two e-mails: 'Approved' and 'Complete' - make sure you received both e-mails.
 Might take some minutes, in rare case up to some hours, from completed request, to O365 user account is synchronized.
 If it doesn't work right away after approval, just wait a bit and try again.

 ## 2 - Private GitHub account